ZDastan/regex-tutorial/gist-regex.md

 When writing Regex the search parameters are delimeted by two slash characters /.../ .
 At the end i.e. after the second slash character is where we specify theflags.

-g (global) It allows for the search to continue after the first match and to continue until no more matches can be found.
+g (global) It allows for the search to continue after the first match and to continue until no more matches can be found. i  With this flag the search is case-insensitive: no difference between A and a m Multiline mode (covered in the chapter Multiline mode of anchors ^ $, flag "m") s Enables “dotall” mode, that allows a dot . to match newline character \n (covered in the chapter Character classes). u Enables full Unicode support.
+The flag enables correct processing of surrogate pairs.
+More about that in the chapter Unicode: flag "u" and class \p{...}
+y “Sticky” mode: searching at the exact position in the text (covered in the chapter Sticky flag "y", searching at position)

 ### Grouping and Capturing

 Grouping and capturing is done with ( ) in regex.